fuzzygroup/blog/_posts/2017-08-08-utter-and-complete-heroku-fail.md

 4. Not making support easy.
 5. Not even allowing me to create a ticket AS THEY TOLD ME TO.

 The utter and complete pity of this is that Heroku allowing me to easily run a github repo would have been beautiful.
-Here is the utter and fantastic simplicity of the Errbit deploy to Heroku url:
+Here is the beautiful simplicity of the Errbit deploy to Heroku url:

   https://heroku.com/deploy?template=https://github.com/errbit/errbit/tree/master

-I do not think it could be any simpler than that.
+That is fantastic -- I do not think it could be any simpler than that.
 And, if it had worked, I can easily see myself doing this fairly often.
 Now?
 I suspect I'll be deleting my Heroku account shortly and walking away forever.
+And that's a crying shame.

 # Screenshot 1